Persistent cloaca

+A color-coded diagram of a persistent cloaca, where the rectum, vagina, and bladder all open into the same exterior opening.

 A persistent cloaca is a symptom of a complex anorectal congenital disorder, in which the rectum, vagina, and urinary tract meet and fuse, creating a cloaca, a single common channel.

 Signs and symptoms

 Cloacas appear in a wide spectrum of variation in females born with the malformation.
 The severity of the condition depends on where the three tracts have joined together.
 The single orifice, called a common channel, may occur varying in length from 1 to 10 cm.
 The length of the common channel can be used to judge prognostic outcomes and technical challenges during surgical repair.
 A common channel less than 3 cm in length usually has good sphincter muscles and a well-developed sacrum.
 This type of malformation happens when the embryonic anorectal and urogenital channels fail to separate during the sixth and seventh weeks of gestational development.
 Cloacal malformations are rare; they only occur in approximately 1 in 50,000 live births.